-The GLOBES certificate is an interdisciplinary training program designed to complement and enhance a doctoral student's dissertation thesis research by integrating skill sets, methodologies, and knowledge from working in a secondary field of interest.
+The GLOBES certificate is an interdisciplinary training program designed to complement and enhance a graduate or professional student's research and education by integrating skill sets, methodologies, and knowledge from working in a secondary field of interest.
 It also involves leadership, communications, and policy training to explore key environmental challenges from different perspectives.
-The certificate recognizes a student's ability to extend dissertation research in new directions, integrate new skills and knowledge, and become an effective communicator across disciplines.
+The certificate recognizes a student's ability to extend research in new directions, integrate new skills and knowledge, and become an effective communicator across disciplines.
 Certification shows potential employers and collaborators about the special capacity of GLOBES students.

-A one page application form is available from the GLOBES office or at this link: GLOBES Certificate Application 2015.
+A one page application form is available from the GLOBES office or at this link: Globes Certificate Application 2017 Form.
 It requires the signature of the student's major advisor along with a brief personal statement that describes how the student's interests and background intersect with the interdisciplinary approach and environmental themes of GLOBES.

 Yes, students may receive certificate credit for coursework and modules that are part of the approved GLOBES curriculum.
 Completed coursework should be submitted as part of the application.

 Students who are actively pursuing a GLOBES Certificate are eligible to apply for mini-grant awards of up to $2,500 to support interdisciplinary research projects/practicums.
 See GLOBES Mini-Grant Award Guidelines 2013